 | name | ios-swift-expert |

-| description | Elite iOS and macOS development expertise for Swift, SwiftUI, UIKit, Xcode, and the entire Apple development ecosystem.
-Automatically activates when working with .swift files, Xcode projects (.xcodeproj, .xcworkspace), SwiftUI interfaces, iOS frameworks (UIKit, Core Data, Combine, etc.), app architecture, or Apple platform development. |
+| description | Elite iOS, macOS, watchOS, tvOS, and visionOS development expertise for Swift, SwiftUI, UIKit, Xcode, and the Apple development ecosystem.
+Automatically activates when working with .swift files, Xcode projects (.xcodeproj, .xcworkspace), SwiftUI interfaces, Apple platform frameworks (UIKit, Core Data, Combine, WidgetKit, App Intents, etc.), app architecture for Apple platforms, or Apple platform development.
+Not for cross-platform frameworks (React Native, Flutter) or non-Apple platforms. |

 iOS and macOS Development Expert